Forms Validation

 Dynamic JavaScript

-Do you only want to show the address fields only if the user chooses to send the goods by post?
+Want to display the address fields only if the user chooses to have the goods sent by post?
 No problem.
-The key is a pair
+The key is the pair of

 & toggle()